UTF-16: U+D800 to U+DFFF (surrogates)

-The Unicode standard reserves these code point values for the high and low surrogates, and they will never be assigned a character, so there should be no reason to encode them.
-The official Unicode standard says that no UTF forms, including UTF-16, can encode these code points.
+The official Unicode standard says that no UTF forms, including UTF-16, can encode the surrogate code points.
+Since these will never be assigned a character, there should be no reason to encode them.
 However, Windows allows unpaired surrogates in filenames and other places, which generally means they have to be supported by software in spite of their exclusion from the Unicode standard.

 UCS-2, UTF-8, and UTF-32 can encode these code points in trivial and obvious ways, and a large amount of software does so, even though the standard states that such arrangements should be treated as encoding errors.
 It is possible to unambiguously encode an unpaired surrogate (a high surrogate code point not followed by a low one, or a low one not preceded by a high one) in the format of UTF-16 by using a code unit equal to the code point.
-The result is not valid UTF-16, but the majority of UTF-16 encoder and decoder implementations do this then when translating between encodings.
+The result is not valid UTF-16, but the majority of UTF-16 encoder and decoder implementations do this when translating between encodings.